 The 26,000 square-foot, state-of-the-art facility will provide students studying early childhood education a hands-on experience in a quality learning environment, as well as serve as a nurturing educational center for children aged 6 weeks to 12 years.
 Early Childhood Education students from Gwinnett Tech will be able to observe and participate in three different philosophy/curriculum models at the center: Montessori, High Scope and Creative Curriculum.
 Exposure to various models will best prepare GTC students to work in a variety of child care settings.

-In addition to the Montessori program, the Center will also provide infant, toddler, preschool and before- and after-school care, plus a Pre-Kindergarten program, following the National Association for the Education of the Young Child (NAEYC) accreditation standards.
+In addition to the Montessori program, the Center will also provide infant, toddler, preschool and before- and after-school care, plus a Pre-Kindergarten program, following best practices in Early Childhood Education.
 All programs will support each individual child through active learning opportunities throughout the day provided in a warm and nurturing environment.

 To learn more about the D. Scott Hudgens, Jr. Early Education Center or the Open Houses, call 770-685-1250 or visit www.GwinnettTech.edu.
 To pre-register a child for the Center, log on to www.GwinnettTech.edu/heec.